-The pit has been standing for eleven years with little evidence of slope deterioration during this period, except in the upper 50 meters of weathered materials where small failure scarps can be seen locally.
+The pit has been standing for eleven years, essentially as excavated, and there is no evidence of slope deterioration during this period (except in the upper 50 meters of weathered materials where small failure scarps can be seen locally).
 Within the exposed pit wall there are local sections of the slope that are defined by geologic structure (bedding and/or joints), particularly on the eastern walls, but for the most part the slopes are standing as they were excavated and the bench faces reflect the equipment utilized for excavation.